 #1 Buy a good quality bag

-This is always going to sound like a sales pitch, but make sure that you buy the right bag for your needs.
-All our bags are high quality – we only produce Premium Storage Bags and Heavy Duty Storage Bags – but other manufacturers can cut corners, notably in using cheaper, lower quality plastic for the bags, which can split.
+This is always going to sound like a sales pitch, so let’s rip the plaster off quickly.
+Make sure that you buy the right bag for your needs.
+All our bags are high quality – we only produce Heavy Duty 110 Microns Storage Bags – but other manufacturers can cut corners, notably in using cheaper, lower quality plastic for the bags, which can split.

 #2 Get the right bag for your purpose